mfaani/mfaani/content/posts/devtools/Optimizing App Size/Jargon/index.md

 - Emebedded Content: App Extensions.
 There's no linking involved.
 Yet you have to copy them into your app bundle.

 Essentially all three are different form of dependencies of your app's main executable.

+### What's the difference between 'Build folder' and 'Product folder'?
+When you want to make a cake, you need flour, milk, sugar, cream, eggs, chocolate chips, oven, mixer, etc. All of those are intermediary objects.
+Anything intermediate goes into the build folder.
+The final product, the cake is what goes in the Product folder.
+The final cake has the flour, milk, sugar and all, but its glued together in a certain structure.
+Thought the chocolate chips are distinguishable from the cake.
+The rest are not.

+Building an app is similar to that.
+In the build folder you'd see the built static and dynamic libraries.
+However in the Products folder, you see the app's main executable and its dynamic library.
+The static libraries are already merged into the app's main executable.

+If you deleted the Build Folder, then app will still get ran on the device/simulator.
+However if you deleted the Products folder, then you need to produce those again.
+The Product is what's needed to _run_ the app.
+The build folder is what's needed to just _build_.
+Real world users when they unpack the app, they end up with something very similar to what we have in the Products folder.

+Why is this important?
+It's important to understand because if you ever need to dig into the products folder to find your static library, well you'll _never_ find it.
+You have to go looking for it in the Build folder as static libraries get merged into the app's executable.

+FYI Apple has some pre-defined structures like app bundle or framework bundle.
+For more on the details of those structures see docs on [Placing Content in a Bundle](https://developer.apple.com/documentation/bundleresources/placing_content_in_a_bundle).

 ## Summary

 ### 1 - Dependency Order